iOS 10.3.1, 10.3, 10.2 – 10 Jailbreak Update

 What are your hopes for the next jailbreak?
 Let us know in the comment section below!

-Update 3: During the iOS 10.2 beta release cycle, hacker Luca Todesco revealed that the firmware is harder to jailbreak than its predecessor as it apparently plugs several bugs that might have been employed in jailbreak exploits.
-Following its final release, Todesco has once again suggested that users intending to jailbreak should stay on iOS 10.1.1, citing the aforementioned iOS 10.1.1 exploit published by Project Zero, and that he may “write a full jailbreak” on top of said exploit.
+Update 2: Following the final release of iOS 10.2, hacker Luca Todesco suggested that users intending to jailbreak should stay on iOS 10.1.1, citing the aforementioned iOS 10.1.1 exploit published by Project Zero, and that he may “write a full jailbreak” on top of said exploit.

-Update 4: Luca Todesco delivered on his promise today (12/22) by publicly releasing an iOS 10 – iOS 10.1.1 jailbreak tool built atop the aforementioned Project Zero exploit.
-The yalu + mach_portal jailbreak app’s IPA is available to download right now though it requires Cydia Impactor to be updated to work.
-We’ll be sure to update this post when that happens.
-Note that the tool is compatible with a select few devices at the moment, with only the iPhone 7, iPhone 6s and iPad Pro supported.
+Update 3: Luca Todesco delivered on his promise today (12/22) by publicly releasing an iOS 10 – iOS 10.1.1 jailbreak tool built atop the aforementioned Project Zero exploit.
 For further details on the tool, check out the following: Download: Yalu + Mach_Portal Jailbreak App For iOS 10 – iOS 10.1.1 Released.

 Update 4: Luca has partnered with developer Marco Grassi to release a “yalu102” jailbreak for iOS 10.2, complete with support for Mobile Substrate.
 To download the tool or read more about it, head on over to this post: Download: yalu102 Jailbreak App For iOS 10.2 Released.